osmandapp/docs/content/osmand/personal/favorites.md

 ![Favorite group Android](/assets/images/personal/favorite_group_android.png) ![Favorite group iOS](/assets/images/personal/favorite_group_ios.png)

-For adding new favorite group(folder), you neet to add name, to select color.
+For adding new favorite group(folder), you need to add name, to select color.
 This color will be used for all new favorites added to the group by default.

 ![Favorite new group Android](/assets/images/personal/favorite_new_group_android.png) ![Favorite new group iOS](/assets/images/personal/favorite_new_group_ios.png)